 Here we are at the home of Google's Structured Data Markup Helper.
 As you can see here, we've got a couple of different ways we can approach this.
 We can either do it through our website, or we can actually do it through email where you can paste HTML.
 The email side here, obviously it's a little bit more on reservations.

 For the URL, you can't go up here and grab this and you can't go back to this page necessarily, it's not going to import it in here.
 You might need to add missing tags, and that's what this button is for.
-Go ahead and hit Add Missing Tags, and you can select the one that's missing.
+Hit Add Missing Tags, and you can select the one that's missing.

-Let's say the URL is missing, we can go ahead and paste that in.
+Let's say the URL is missing, we can paste that in.
 Let's say the publisher is missing, which is our website.
 Let's say you wanted to add a review, you could do that in here.
 You could say, the best, the worst in the account.
-So you can add an aggregate review if you want to.
+You can add an aggregate review if you want to.
 Add what you can.
 Obviously, you don't have all the different options.
 This is going to give you the basic option.

 Now, what we can also do is try the new Rich Results Test.
 Once again, we're going to use our code here and we're going to test it.
 This tool is doing something very similar to the Structure Data Tool.
 When you look at this, we're actually not getting warnings at all.
 That's because the tools are slightly different, which means that this page technically is eligible for earning a rich result when it comes to the article markup.
 Even though the structure data tool here says, "Hey, you need to have a logo and you need to have a headline, you should probably put date modified, you should probably put the main entity of the page."
 There's a lot more that can be added, but as far as the rich results go, you can earn that.
 Now this is a tool, as you can see just by the style and look of it.
 It's a little bit older.
 It doesn't have all the different types of markup that you can create.
 It's meant to help you get started.